Careers at the Defense Security Service

 By joining DSS, you'll help us provide critical security education, training and awareness services and products to those who serve and protect our national security.
 Protecting this classified information maintains the integrity of the technologies, information, and products used by the warfighter in the field.

 DSS Locations: Most of DSS activities are performed at the Defense Security Service headquarters, in Quantico, VA, right outside of the nation's capitol in Washington, DC.
-We also have 57 field offices across the nation.
+We have 23 resident offices and 26 field offices across the nation.

 Counterintelligence (CI) Professional